tyknkd/ktor-spark/README.md

-This is a simple Dockerized Ktor-Spark web app to demonstrate exception caused when dynamically initiating a Spark session via the [Kotlin-Spark API](https://github.com/Kotlin/kotlin-spark-api).
+This is a simple dockerized Ktor-Spark web app to demonstrate an exception thrown when dynamically initiating a Spark session via the [Kotlin-Spark API](https://github.com/Kotlin/kotlin-spark-api).

 In a shell, run: